Bailey-Moir/vault/Computer Science/Big Data/Distributed File Systems.md

 > [!-] **Chunk servers** also serve as compute servers.

 > [!note] **Chunk servers** are organised into racks, typically intra-connected by gigabit [[Ethernet|ethernet]], and these racks are typically connected to each other by higher [[Bandwidth|bandwidth]] [[Ethernet|ethernet]].

+> [!note] A *distributed file system* only makes sense when files are large and rarely updated.